john-science/john-science.github.io/_drafts/2016-10-31-history-tolkiens-dwarves.md

 * 2994: The Orcs have far greater numbers and swiftly retake Moria; the Dwarves make their final stand in the Chamber of Mazarbul.
 * 3017: Sauron sends an emissary to Erebor three times, seeking the One Ring and an alliance with the Dwarves.
 * 3018: [Gimli](https://en.wikipedia.org/wiki/Gimli_%28Middle-earth%29) and his father Glóin go to [Rivendell](https://en.wikipedia.org/wiki/Rivendell) hoping to learn of Balin's fate.
 There they learn that the One Ring has been found; Gimli joins the [Fellowship of the Ring](http://lotr.wikia.com/wiki/Fellowship_of_the_Ring).
-* 3019: Erebor and Dale are seiged by Sauron's forces from the East.
+* 3018: Erebor and Dale are seiged by Sauron's forces from the East.
 But they hold for a year
  * The War of the Ring might have turned out differently had not the Dwarves of Erebor and the Humans of Dale fought this seige for so long against Sauron's Eastern armies.
+* 3019: The Elves of Rivendell reforge the ancient Dwarf blade [Narsil](https://en.wikipedia.org/wiki/Middle-earth_weapons_and_armour#Narsil), for the Human King-in-Exile [Aragorn](https://en.wikipedia.org/wiki/Aragorn).
 * 3019: The Fellowship enters Moria; Gimli learns the fate of his cousin Balin, of Moria, and sees Durin's Bane firsthand.
 * 3019: Gandalf the Grey slays the [Durin's Bane](https://en.wikipedia.org/wiki/Balrog#Durin.27s_Bane) and becomes Gandalf the White.
 * 3019: While preparing for the [Battle of the Hornburg](https://en.wikipedia.org/wiki/Battle_of_the_Hornburg), Gimli discovers the caves of [Aglarond](https://en.wikipedia.org/wiki/Helm's_Deep#Aglarond) underneathe the fortress of [Helm's Deep](https://en.wikipedia.org/wiki/Helm's_Deep).